berkeley-cs61as/markdown-courseware/textbook/chapter17 7 - Object Oriented Programming/section03 Classes.md

         balance)

-`If` only accepts 3 arguments; a condition, then-case, and else-case.
-If we don't use `begin`, we will have 4 arguments and the interpreter will throw an error.
+`if` only accepts 3 arguments: a condition, then-case, and else-case.
+If we don't use `begin`, we will have **four** arguments and the interpreter will throw an error.
 Until now, in every procedure we've evaluated only one expression, to provide the return value of that procedure.
 It's still the case that a procedure can only return one value.
 Now, though, we sometimes want to evaluate an expression for what it does instead of what it returns, e.g. changing the value of a variable.
 The call to `begin` indicates that the `(set! amount (- amount balance))` and the `balance` together form a single argument to if.

-## Takeaways

-Several takeaways from this subsection:

-  * In OOP, we work with objects: smart data that know what values they have and what functions they can do.
-  * Objects have states: knowledge on what has happened to them in the past.
-  * Every object is a part of a certain class.
-  * A class can have many methods.
-The order in which they are defined doesn't matter.

-## what's next?

-Can a class inherit from another class?
-We will see in the next subsection.
+In the next section, we'll go over how a class can inherit properties from another class.